legole0/sprite_importer/README.md

 > [!WARNING]
-> The tool is currently W.I.P aswell as this readme file
+> The tool is currently W.I.P aswell as this readme file.
 > Dont expect anything to work as of now, until its posted on the Godot AssetLib, which should be a perfectly working version

 # Sprite Importer for [Godot Engine](https://godotengine.org/)
 ## Features